ActivistInvestor/AcMgdLib/README.md

 to use C# 10.0 with earlier framework versions, as long as the code doesn't use features that are dependent on more-recent versions of the framework.

+The best strategy for consuming this library is to download it, add it to a new project that targets the framework version used by the AutoCAD releases that are targeted, with the language version set to C# 10.0, and build a DLL that can be referenced from whatever projects use the library.
+This will allow one to avoid the need to change the language version of projects that consume this library, since it is already compiled into a separate assembly that can be referenced into projects that need to use it, without having to change the language version is those projects.
+If you are also targeting AutoCAD 2025 or later in addition to older releases, will need to build a separate build of the library assembly for AutoCAD 2025 or later, which uses .NET 8.0.